Madge Tennent: Art and style

-While her husband worked to build his accountancy firm, Madge Tennent supported her family as a portrait artist.
-With remarkable success, she drew countless child and adult portraits, mainly of Caucasian families.
-There was little challenge in this, however, and her imagination was already ablaze with the beauty she recognized in the Native Hawaiian and variously multiracial peoples she longed to portray.
-Influences of seminal European antecedents conspicuously permeated Madge Tennent's transitional paintings of the late 1920s and early 1930s, such as Bathers (1926), Hawaiian Girl (1926), Girl with Apples (1926), Makuahine (1927), and Olympia of Hawaii (with Apologies to Manet) (1927).
-Olympia of Hawaii, in the collection of the Honolulu Museum of Art, exemplifies Tennent's enchantment with color and use of the bright, warm hues endemic to Hawaiʻi.
-She adapted line and form to the appropriately vivid medium of oil.
+During her early years in Honolulu, Tennent worked primarily as a portrait painter for the city's Caucasian families.
+Although this commercial work was financially successful, her imagination was already engaged with the Native Hawaiian and multiracial people she longed to portray.
+Influences of European antecedents — Manet, Renoir, Cézanne — permeated her transitional paintings of the late 1920s and early 1930s: Bathers (1926), Hawaiian Girl (1926), Girl with Apples (1926), Makuahine (1927), and Olympia of Hawaii (with Apologies to Manet) (1927).
+Olympia of Hawaii, in the collection of the Honolulu Museum of Art, exemplifies Tennent's early engagement with vivid color and her adaptation of line and form to the bright, warm hues of Hawaiʻi.

-The majestic, explicitly Polynesian women that would figure in Mrs. Tennent's iconic imagery surfaced in works such as Reclining Girl (1929) and Three Filipino Ladies (1930), each a synthesis of European modernism's languid, architectonic femininity with Tennent's own racial fixation.
-Generously applying paint with a palette knife, she avoided sensuousness in the representation of skin texture, instead imbuing the trademark sense of strength and grandeur tinged with fragility apparent in Holoku Ball and Hawaiian Singer (early 1930s).
-Just as Mrs. Tennent constructed her wahine layer by layer in paint, she built her canvases to equally monumental proportions; when standard issue could no longer satisfy her vision, she sewed pieces of canvas together to attain the desired size.
+The majestic, explicitly Polynesian women of Tennent's mature style surfaced in works such as Reclining Girl (1929) and Three Filipino Ladies (1930), which synthesized European modernism's languid, architectonic femininity with her own sustained commitment to Polynesian subjects.
+Applying paint generously with a palette knife, she avoided sensuousness in the representation of skin texture, instead imbuing her figures with a trademark sense of strength and grandeur, as in Holoku Ball and Hawaiian Singer (early 1930s).
+As Tennent's canvases grew in ambition, they grew in physical scale; when standard-issue canvas could no longer accommodate her vision, she sewed pieces of canvas together to attain the desired size.